zdenda142/zdk-blips/README.md

 - **Alpha**: Set transparency levels for blips to control visibility.
 - **Category**: Organize blips into categories for better map management.

-This format highlights the main functionalities of each configuration option for easy reference.

 ## Explanation of configuration parameters:
 - title: